RSG: Beating Subgradient Method without Smoothness and Strong Convexity: Abstract

 \section{Abstract}

 In this paper, we study the efficiency of a {\bf R}estarted {\bf S}ub{\bf G}radient (RSG) method that periodically restarts the standard subgradient method (SG).
-We show that, when applied to a broad class of convex optimization problems, RSG method can find an $\epsilon$-optimal solution with a low complexity than SG method.
-In particular, we first show that RSG can reduce the dependence of SG's iteration complexity on the distance between the initial solution and the optimal set to that between the $\epsilon$-level set and the optimal set.
-In addition, we show the advantages of RSG over SG in solving three different families of convex optimization problems. (a) For the problems whose epigraph is a polyhedron, RSG is shown to converge linearly. (b) For the problems with local quadratic growth property, RSG has an $O(\frac{1}{\epsilon}\log(\frac{1}{\epsilon}))$ iteration complexity. (c) For the problems that admit a local Kurdyka-\L ojasiewicz property with a power constant of $\beta\in[0,1)$, RSG has an $O(\frac{1}{\epsilon^{2\beta}}\log(\frac{1}{\epsilon}))$ iteration complexity.
-On the contrary, with only the standard analysis, the iteration complexity of SG is known to be $O(\frac{1}{\epsilon^2})$ for these three classes of problems.
+We show that, when applied to a broad class of convex optimization problems, RSG method can find an $\epsilon$-optimal solution with a lower complexity than the SG method.
+In particular, we first show that RSG can reduce the dependence of SG's iteration complexity on the distance between the initial solution and the optimal set to that between the $\epsilon$-level set and the optimal set {multiplied by a logarithmic factor}.
+Moreover, we show the advantages of RSG over SG in solving three different families of convex optimization problems. (a) For the problems whose epigraph is a polyhedron, RSG is shown to converge linearly. (b) For the problems with local quadratic growth property in the $\epsilon$-sublevel set, RSG has an $O(\frac{1}{\epsilon}\log(\frac{1}{\epsilon}))$ iteration complexity. (c) For the problems that admit a local Kurdyka-\L ojasiewicz property with a power constant of $\beta\in[0,1)$, RSG has an $O(\frac{1}{\epsilon^{2\beta}}\log(\frac{1}{\epsilon}))$ iteration complexity.
 The novelty of our analysis lies at exploiting the lower bound of the first-order optimality residual at the $\epsilon$-level set.
-It is this novelty that allows us to explore the local properties of functions (e.g., local quadratic growth property, local Kurdyka-\L ojasiewicz property, more generally local error bounds) to develop the improved convergence of RSG.
-We demonstrate the effectiveness of the proposed algorithms on several machine learning tasks including regression and classification.
+It is this novelty that allows us to explore the local properties of functions (e.g., local quadratic growth property, local Kurdyka-\L ojasiewicz property, more generally local error bound conditions) to develop the improved convergence of RSG. { We also develop a practical variant of RSG enjoying faster convergence than the SG method, which can be run without knowing the involved parameters in the local error bound condition.} We demonstrate the effectiveness of the proposed algorithms on several machine learning tasks including regression, classification and matrix completion.